Fatima-Mujahid/Fatima-Mujahid/README.md

 - 🌱 I’m currently studying **Machine Learning**

-- 👯 I’ve recently started working on [NUST Polling App](https://github.com/Fatima-Mujahid/nust-polls-backend)
+- 👯 I’m currently working on a freelance project with NextJS and Firebase.

 - 💻 Courses I have studied during my degree include: